List of Benidorm episodes: Series 6 (2014)

 The filming of the sixth series took place between March and June 2013.
 The series started broadcasting on ITV from 2 January 2014 and finished on 13 February 2014.
 All main characters from series 5 returned except for Hugh Sachs, Elsie Kelly, Shelley Longworth and Michelle Butterly.
 Series 6 also saw the introduction of a new family, the Dykes.
 They consisted of Clive (Perry Benson) Tonya (Hannah Waddingham) Tiger (Danny Walters) and Bianca (Bel Powley).
 Martin also returned for 2 episodes for his friend's stag do.
+This is the only Series where Noreen Maltby is absent.

 Series 7 (2015)

-After the sixth series had aired, ITV confirmed that a seventh series will air in 2015.
+After the sixth series had aired, ITV confirmed that a seventh series would air in 2015.
 On 21 March 2014, it was announced that Elsie Kelly, Crissy Rock and Johnny Vegas would return during the series.
 All main characters from series 6 returned except for Kenny Ireland, Hannah Waddingham and Bel Powley.
 Filming for the seventh series began on 24 March 2014.
-Kenny Ireland, who played Donald, wasn't in this series.
-His character was written out because the actor had developed cancer.
+Kenny Ireland's character Donald was written out as Ireland was suffering with cancer.
 He died in July of the same year and the final episode was dedicated to him.
-All ratings do not include HD as it isn't available for all the episodes.
-It was also confirmed that the Garveys will leave during series seven.
+All ratings do not include HD as it is not available for all the episodes.
+It was also confirmed that the Garveys would leave during series seven.

-The seven-part seventh series began on ITV on 2 January 2015 at 9pm and finished on 13 February 2015.
+The seven-part seventh series began on ITV on 2 January 2015 at 9 pm and finished on 13 February 2015.

 Series 8 (2016)

 A 7-episode eighth series was ordered on 6 February 2015.
 All episodes were written by Derren Litten.
-On 26 March 2015 it was announced that Series 8 will introduce a new family, the Dawsons.
+On 26 March 2015 it was announced that Series 8 would introduce a new family, the Dawsons.
 Julie Graham, Steve Edge, Bobby Knutt, Josh Bolt and Honor Kneafsey had been cast as Sheron Dawson, Billy Dawson, Eddie Dawson, Rob Dawson and Jodie Dawson, respectively.
 Series 8 also introduced Jessica Ellerby and Nathan Bryon as Amber Platt and Joey Ellis.
 Filming began on 23 March 2015 and ended on 25 June 2015.
 It began airing on 11 January 2016 and finished on 22 February 2016.

 Series 9 (2017)

 The show was renewed for a ninth series on 22 February 2016 and filming took place between 14 March 2016 and 14 July 2016.
 Series 9 premiered on 1 March 2017 and ended on 3 May 2017.
-It consists of nine episodes, an increase on the previous series.
+It consisted of nine episodes, an increase on the previous series.
 All main cast members from series 8 returned, except for Jessica Ellerby.
 Shelley Longworth makes her return as Sam Wood, after her last appearance in series 5.
 Adam Gillen returns as a regular, following Liam's return in the series 8 finale.
 Tim Healy was hospitalised during filming, with Les/Lesley only appearing in the first four episodes.